wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 **Q:** What made you so dispassionate?

 **M:** Nothing in particular.
-It so happened that I trusted my Guru.
+It so happened that I trusted my *Guru*.
 He told me I am nothing but my self and I believed him.
 Trusting him, I behaved accordingly and ceased caring for what was not me, nor mine.

 **Q:** Why were you lucky to trust your teacher fully, while our trust is nominal and verbal?